What is the average cost of renters insurance in Missouri?

 Missouri renters insurance: The least and most expensive ZIP codes

-Where you live in Missouri affects how much you pay for renters insurance.
-The most expensive ZIP code in Missouri for renters insurance is 63878, where the average annual rate is $233 which is $23 more than the state average insurance premium.
+Where you live in Missouri directly affects the cost of your renters insurance.
+The most expensive ZIP code in Missouri is 63878, where the average annual premium is $233.
+This is $23 more than higher than the average rate.

-The following table lists the least and most expensive ZIP codes in Missouri for renters insurance.
+The table below shows the most and least expensive ZIP codes in Missouri for renters insurance.

 Best home insurance companies in Texas